Echo3ToEcho7/node-servicenow/README.md

 ServiceNow Node
 ===============

-The servicenow-node library is a simple wrapper around the v1 Table REST Api.
+The node-servicenow library is a simple wrapper around the v1 Table REST Api.
 Currently, the library only supports getting a record and updating a record.
 I will add create, delete, and query operations in the future.